 Principles of Surgical First Assisting I (4 credits)

 Principles of Surgical First Assisting II (4 credits)

 Advanced Topics of Surgical First Assistant (2 credits)

 After completion of clinical rotations, this final course in the program enables the student to understand different legal definitions and identify operating room situations that could lead to ethical conflict.
 The course concludes with students presenting their capstone project.

-The clinical rotations offered as part of the Surgical First Assistant Program require experience in a minimum of 135 cases (approximately 1,150 hours) and may include these surgical areas:
+The clinical rotations offered as part of the Surgical First Assistant Program require experience in a minimum of 140 cases (approximately 1,150 hours) and includes these surgical areas:

 Grading or evaluation